Buyun-Liang/Multi-Client-Chat-Service/README.md

 3. Alarm signals for periodic behavior
 4. Input multiplexing with poll()
 5. Multiple threads in the client to handle typed input versus info from the server

+## File Description
+*Makefile* is used for building project and running tests;

+*server_funcs.c* contains service routines for the server;

+*bl_server.c* is the main function for bl_server executable;

+*bl_client.c* is the main function for bl_client executable;

+*blather.h* is the header file which contains required structs, defines, and prototypes;

+*util.c* contains utility methods debug messages and checking system call returns;

+*simpio.c* is the simplified terminal I/O to get nice interactive sessions;

+*simpio_demo.c* is used for demostrating simpio features, model for bl_client.c.

+## Screen Shots

 ## Code Examples
 To build the executable program bl_server and bl_client, run: